River-Kt/river/README.md

 At the heart of every **connector**, the **core module** offers a range of extension functions that can optimize the processing of data streams.
 By leveraging these high-level functions, developers can easily build connectors for different protocols.
 This allows for seamless integration with a variety of services and protocols.

-The `mapAsync` and `flatmapAsync` functions are just some examples of how the core module can simplify and speed up data processing by concurrently applying transformations to flow elements.
+The `mapAsync` is just an example of how the core module can simplify and speed up data processing by concurrently applying transformations to flow elements.
 Other functions such as `split` and `chunked` can also be used to break down large flows into smaller, more manageable chunks or groups, based on a count or time window strategy.
 Other useful functions are also provided, such as collecting data into lists, applying timeouts and delays, and continuously polling for data.
 All of these functions leverage Kotlin's Flow API, which ensures that data processing is done in an asynchronous, non-blocking, and backpressure-safe way.

 Check the following example: